Mattdsena/PasswordGenerator/README.md

 ![Successful](https://github.com/Mattdsena/PasswordGenerator/blob/main/Images/pword-generated.jpg)

-The user have been unsuccessful in creating a password as they didn't select a criteria, as seen in screenshot below
+The user has been unsuccessful in creating a password as they didn't select a criteria, as seen in screenshot below

 ![Unsuccessful](https://github.com/Mattdsena/PasswordGenerator/blob/main/Images/no-character-selected.jpg)